🖨️ Printing tips:

 Russian Fan Localization for FTL: Faster Than Light

-Translation, reverse-engineering and modification of game assets
+🧢 Translation, reverse-engineering and modification of game assets

 There was this game I used to enjoy, “FTL: Faster Than Light” by Subset Games, about managing a spaceship and its crew on the run from a fleet of pursuing ships.
-It’s a game about making tough choices in face of uncertainty and damage control in dire situations.
-I was totally fine with playing it in English, but frequented its Russian community on VK where many didn’t know English very well.
+I worked with a team of volunteers to update Russian localization mod after the release of “Advanced Edition” expansion.